zhu-xlab/So2Sat-LCZ-Classification-Demo/Modules/1_download/README.md

+# Data download
-The script "sentinel_1_download.py" downloads sentinel-1 data automatically.
+The script "sentinel_1_download.py" downloads sentinel-1 level-1 SLC IW (VV-VH) product automatically, based on the python API sentinelsat, from sentinel data hub.

-Inputs:
-	- roi files:	--"kml" or "tiff" files, save in '/data/ROI'
-	- others: 	-- various inputs setting: line 20 to line 50

-Outputs:
-	- S1 data	-- data saved in /data/Sentinel-1/, set by "outdir"

-Run the download:
-source activate sipeo_so2sat_demo
-python sentinel_1_download.py
+If one runs "sentinel_1_download.py" directly, it downloads data for city Lagos and Chengdu as examples.
+The downloaded data will be saved in "../../data/Sentinel-1/".
+If the required data tile is not online, this script retrieves the data and attempts downloading again 20 minutes later.